czim/laravel-jsonapi/ENCODING.md

 - Available filter options and defaults.
 - Available sorting options and defaults.
 - Optional relationship name mapping to Eloquent Relation methods on the model.
+- Whether attributes should be formatted as date values, and what format they should use.

 ...
 TO DO: chapter on resources ...